top of page

 • Caffeine can stay in your system for 5-7 hours, so ideally avoid after 3pm

-• Decaf is not necessarily no-caff and may still contain some caffeine
+• Decaf is not no-caff and may still contain up to 30% caffeine

 • Some people might be more sensitive to caffeine due to their genes